 Rachel Cooper (Canning, NS) works closely with her clients to ensure they get the best value for her services within their budget.
 She edits fiction (including for children), narrative non-fiction, reports, speaking notes, and website copy.
 She offers critiques as well as substantive editing, stylistic editing, copyediting, and proofreading.
 Experience: Before becoming a freelance writer and editor 20+ years ago, Rachel was managing editor for a family of trade magazines in Cambridge, England.
 And before that, she was an editorial assistant who learned the art of shaping words.
 Please see her website for details.

-Tim Covell (Halifax, NS) offers copy editing, structural editing, manuscript evaluation, reference checking, and formatting for poems, articles, stories, and books.
-He has recently edited and indexed an academic book, and several academic articles and book chapters.
+Tim Covell (Halifax, NS) offers copy editing, structural editing, manuscript evaluation, reference checking, and formatting.
+He has edited academic books, cozy mysteries, and a YA novel, as well as several academic articles and book chapters.
 He works as a technical writer, and has published poetry, short fiction, essays, and academic articles.
 Tim also offers website design, upgrading, and tutoring, using WordPress.
 He has assisted several local authors update and expand their WordPress sites.

 Annick MacAskill (Halifax, NS) offers bilingual (English and French) copyediting and proofreading services, as well as substantive editing for poetry and creative non-fiction.